devekkx/svelte-star-rating/README.md

   ```
 - Requires Svelte 5 (uses $bindable/$state in the demo and bind:value in the component).
 - Works in SSR environments as it is purely presentational and eventless, but interaction (range input) is client-only.

+## License

+MIT License © 2025 Dev Ekkx.
+See LICENSE file for details.